Rome, Siena, Florence & Cinque Terre

 Heart of the Roman Empire, birthplace of the Renaissance and Roman Catholic Church, Italy offers the perfect setting for the study of many academic disciplines.
 The legacy of art and architecture extends through every era from ancient to the most contemporary.
 Italy offers an excellent opportunity for students to experience the development of western art, civilization, society, and culture.
 Courses offered will incorporate the Italian people, varied land and seascapes, history, art, and culture to provide students a unique and exciting study abroad experience.

 Please note: Prospective students should be aware that study abroad programs require a great deal of walking.
 You should be prepared to walk two to three miles per day.
 You may also walk over uneven, possibly slippery or rocky terrain even in cities.
-Photography students must also be able to carry the additional weight of the equipment requirements for the class.

 Classes: Class meeting times will average 3 hours daily.
 Class schedules may vary depending on the daily activities for each class.
 In addition to traditional classroom time all courses require class excursions.

-Accommodations: Students will stay in budget hotels in Siena, Rome, and Florence in rooms holding up to nine people.
+Accommodations: Students will stay in budget hotels in Siena, Rome, and Florence in rooms holding up to five people.
 The hotel in Rome has an 11:00 pm curfew.
 In Cinque Terre students will stay in a youth hostel with up to nine people in a room.
 A light breakfast and one other meal will be provided daily.
 Students should budget to pay for one meal daily as well as snacks and drinks.

-ART: Western Art II (No Prerequisite)
+ART: Survey of Art History II (No Prerequisite)

 ECONOMICS: Macroeconomics (Corequisites: College-level Math)

 Economics tackles some of the most important questions faced by policy-makers, businesses, and ordinary citizens in an increasingly interdependent world.
 The course aims to give an insight into key issues in the news affecting everyday life in Italy and the U.S. Our goal is to allow you to understand the forces driving things like the price of oil, exchange rates and the level of unemployment in an economy.
-Students will explore how history, culture, the media, and religion influence the answers to these questions in Italy and in the U.S. This course can be used as a social science elective for most majors.
+Students will explore how history, politics, culture, the media, and religion influence the answers to these questions in Italy and in the U.S. This course can be used as a social science elective for most majors.
 On class excursions students will learn about the quality of life in Italy.
 They will see first-hand what inspires people, the challenges they face, and what gets in the way of obtaining individual and national goals in this beautiful country.